 Well, for me, the answer is simple.
 It’s SEO (aka Search Engine Optimization).

-An SEO plan increases Traffic.
-Recently, I created a checklist on Ecommerce SEO practices.
+If your Ecommerce product SEO is in place, then there should be nothing stopping you to get your hands on higher profits.
+An effective SEO plan increases traffic.
+Recently, I created a checklist on ecommerce SEO practices.
 However, it did not end there.
 It was just the beginning.

 Best Practices For Ecommerce Product SEO